mccombspj/kurumastories/content/toyota/sports-800/MF-RT-Toyota-Sports-800-1965.md

 <b>Hasegawa:</b> The common concept of a sports car is that it is something that needs a powerful engine, a unique suspension, and a lot of horsepower to force its way to high speeds.
 However, this is not a racing car with a top speed of 200km/h or more, but rather, what is now being called a "100-mile car," designed to run continuously at high speeds of around 160km/h to 170km/h.
 To meet these aims, it does not need to be a special car with a high horsepower engine, but can be designed rationally by reducing air resistance and weight.

-As a result, we bored out the Publica engine to 790cc, increased the compression ratio to 9.0:1, and made other improvements to increase its horsepower of 45ps.
+As a result, we bored out the Publica engine to 790cc, increased the compression ratio to 9.0:1, and made other improvements to increase its horsepower to 45ps.
 By putting it in a lightweight sports-type body, we succeeded in creating a high-speed car with a top speed of 155km/h.
 This gave us confidence that our original idea was not wrong.

 Comparing this car with other sports cars, the data is quite interesting.